-I was lying on the four-poster bed of my safari-chic villa on Anantara Sir Bani Yas Island, leafing through a novel and surrounded by the silence of a wildlife sanctuary, when a whiskery nose at the terrace door caught my attention.
-A rock hyrax or dussie (the rabbit-sized creature you’d more closely associate with Table Top Mountain in Cape Town) had come to investigate.
-It peered into my room, took a few bold shuffles inside, sniffed the air, then scuttled off across the terrace into the evening sun, leaving me feeling more than a little privileged by my unexpected visitor.
+I’m lying on the four-poster bed of my safari-chic villa on Anantara Sir Bani Yas Island, reading a novel and surrounded by the silence of a wildlife sanctuary, when a whiskery nose at the terrace door catches my attention.
+A rock hyrax or dussie (the rabbit-sized creature you’d more closely associate with Table Top Mountain in Cape Town) has come to investigate.
+It peers into my room, takes a few bold shuffles inside, sniffs the air, and then scuttles off into the evening sun, leaving me feeling more than a little privileged by my unexpected, but very cute visitor.

-Outside, a group of peacocks were parading past like they owned the place, and in many ways, they do.
-These turqouise-feathered residents roam freely across the tree-lined grounds of Anantara Sir Bani Yas Island’s Al Sahel Villas, the African themed retreat nestled in a 47-square-kilometre wildlife preserve.
+Outside, a group of peacocks are parading past like they own the place, and in many ways, they do.
+These turquoise-feathered residents roam freely across the tree-lined grounds of Anantara Sir Bani Yas Island’s Al Sahel Villas, the African-themed retreat nestled in a 47-square-kilometre wildlife preserve.

 Out on the private villa terrace I find myself looking out at Arabian oryx and sand gazelles, calmly grazing under a canopy of native trees, completely at ease in this sanctuary setting.